yujhuang/Myencrypto-chat/README.md

 1. Use Webstorm to open this project

-2. Use command line to start the server: 'node app.js' (make sure you have npm insatlled in your system)
+2. Use command line to start the server: 'node app.js' (make sure you have npm installed in your system)

 3. open client.html on webstorm project and open instances on Chrome